Yifan-DU/LoRa_RSSI_Measurement_Dataset/README.md

 # LoRa_RSSI_Measurement_Dataset

-Measurement Dataset of RSSI for LoRa devices (Dragino Mode with LoRa shield):
+Measurement Dataset of RSSI for LoRa devices (Dragino Mote with LoRa shield):

 1.Line of sight on ground:	Ground_LoS/